terryp/action-assets/support/node-connect-server.md

-## How do I serve static files with Node.js?

 Using the "connect" npm package, you can serve static files easily with node.
 Make sure the "connect" npm package is installed first by running:

     npm install connect